adamprime/adamtervort/content/posts/change-your-medium.md

 url: "/2019/09/change-your-medium"
 description: "Writing has been a burden for me for years.
 I recently found a method that makes the process so much easier."
 tldr: "Writing has been a burden for me for years.
 I recently found a method that makes the process so much easier."
-featured_image: "/images/2019-09/changeyourmedium-patrick-fore-0gkw_9fy0eQ-unsplash.jpg" # default width is 1280, path starts with "img/whatever.ext"
+image: "/images/2019-09/changeyourmedium-patrick-fore-0gkw_9fy0eQ-unsplash.jpg" # default width is 1280, path starts with "img/whatever.ext"
-#thumbnail: "/img/2019-09/changeyourmedium-500-patrick-fore-0gkw_9fy0eQ-unsplash.jpeg" # default size should be 500x500, path starts with "img/whatever.ext"
+thumbnail: "/images/2019-09/changeyourmedium-500-patrick-fore-0gkw_9fy0eQ-unsplash.jpeg" # default size should be 500x500, path starts with "img/whatever.ext"
 credit: "https://unsplash.com/photos/0gkw_9fy0eQ" # this is the link to the page the image came from
 categories:

+tags:
+- blogging
 - writing
 - pen and paper
-tags:
-- blogging
 draft: "false" # change to false to publish
 ---